RishabhIndia/Google-Drive-Clone/README.md

 ## Overview

-This project is a frontend clone of Google Drive built using the React framework and Firebase for real-time data handling and storage.
+This project is a frontend clone of Google Drive built using React framework and Firebase for real-time data handling and storage.
 The application includes features such as file uploading, file listing, and switching between grid and list views.

 ## Table of Contents